rml-lee/Video-Game-Sales-Analysis/README.md

 | <img src="https://github.com/rml-lee/MYSQL-Tableau-Video-Games-Project/assets/160198611/fb9f12dc-8640-4197-b3f6-ab0ce2241bc1" width="55" height="55"/> |

 To conclude, I've provided an analysis of the results from a few of the questions provided within the SQL file.
-This section will also include visuals for our data and discussing the implications and potential impact on the business or research problem at hand.
+This section will include visuals of our data and discuss the implications and potential impact on the business or research problem at hand.
 The goal is to provide a thorough and actionable understanding of the data, guiding informed decision-making.

 You can review the results [here](https://github.com/rml-lee/MYSQL-Tableau-Video-Games-Project/blob/main/Findings-Analysis.md).